List of BoJack Horseman characters: Sarah Lynn

 In season 3, she becomes sober, but only because she hears that taking drugs after being sober for a long time is the best experience.
 When BoJack hits rock bottom, he invites Sarah Lynn to go on an epic bender.
 Through a series of blackouts, they have a series of misadventures attempting to make amends to BoJack's ex-friends, and even stalking Penny at Oberlin College.
 Along the way, Sarah Lynn wins the Academy Award for Best Original Song in absentia.
-She then admits to BoJack that she doesn't like anything about herself and, at the Griffith Observatory planetarium, dies after a drug overdose.
+She then admits to BoJack that she does not like anything about herself and, at the Griffith Observatory planetarium, dies after a drug overdose.
 While the initial footage makes it appear that Sarah Lynn died while resting her head on BoJack's shoulder and he found out she had died when he woke up after passing out from his own narcotic bender, it's later revealed that she was in fact unconscious and a panicked BoJack ran away from her and waited 17 minutes until he could get away from the area and call 911—she may have lived if he'd called for help immediately, but he was terrified of being identified as the person who joined a beloved young entertainer in a massive addictive spree that killed her.
 In "That Went Well", it is revealed that BoJack was at one point her only friend who hadn't tried to get something from her, and her downward spiral began after he visited her and tried to get her to be a guest star on his TV show, leaving Sarah Lynn quietly devastated that even he valued her for her fame and power.
 It is later revealed in "A Little Uneven, Is All" that the first time Sarah Lynn drank alcohol was from a bottle of vodka that BoJack left on set when she was ten years old.
 During season 6, BoJack has recurring flashbacks about her and is one of the reasons why he wants to get sober.
 She makes a final appearance as a part of BoJack's hallucination in the episode "The View from Halfway Down", as one of the several deceased people from BoJack's past whom he sees after he almost drowns.